deeppavlov/ner/README.md

 # Neural Networks for Named Entity Recognition

-In this repo you can find several neural network architectures for named entity recognition.
-Architectures provided by this repo are for based on the paper "_Application of a Hybrid Bi-LSTM-CRF model to the task of Russian Named Entity Recognition_" https://arxiv.org/pdf/1709.09686.pdf.
+In this repo you can find several neural network architectures for named entity recognition from the paper "_Application of a Hybrid Bi-LSTM-CRF model to the task of Russian Named Entity Recognition_" https://arxiv.org/pdf/1709.09686.pdf.

 NER class from ner/network.py provides methods for construction, training and inference neural networks for Named Entity Recognition.